LouisCAD/Splitties/modules/views-dsl/README.md

 That's 7 key considerations, which we believe are all necessary to make a great library.

+## Setup

+If you want to use this dependency without using one of the [fun packs](../../README.md#download), you can use `Splitties.viewsDsl`, provided you have [refreshVersions](https://github.com/jmfayard/refreshVersions) added to the project.

+For reference, the maven coordinates of this module are `com.louiscad.splitties:splitties-views-dsl`.

 ## What about Jetpack Compose?

 We think that Jetpack Compose is really great and is definitely the future of UI development.